top of page

 WHY BURY AND NOT CREMATE

-Many Jews are asking if cremation is an acceptable alternate to in-ground burial.
+Many Jews are asking if cremation is an acceptable alternative to in-ground burial.
 Isn't cremation simple and inexpensive?
 Isn't cremation quick and the least burden on my children?
 Jewish educators and funeral homes serving Jews report rapid increases in Jews asking about, and asking for, cremation.
 Cremation after death rose in the U.S. Projections are that 50% of all deaths will end in cremation.

 Jewish law and tradition is to be buried in the ground.
 Early in Genesis, Abraham buries Sarah.
 The other patriarchs and matriarchs are also buried.
 The words in Deuteronomy 21:23 are "You shall surely bury him".
 In the Jewish tradition, the Chevra Kadisha (holy burial society) carefully and lovingly washes the body and dresses the body in tachrichim, simple white burial garments with no pockets.
 The Chevra Kadisha treats the body with the utmost respect.
 They ask for forgiveness if they have violated the person's privacy.
 This beautiful and profound ritual is usually not available for those who will be cremated.